NHSRC/facilities-assessment-server/API.md

 * The format for each API is as follows:
   * The on-wire format
   * Explanation of the API
+* If you use Postman app for managing testing web apis, then you can use this https://www.getpostman.com/collections/d3c85d05ea0624ca1dca to get started for Gunak.
+Please note that, you would need to define your environment variables in Postman.
+Postman could also help you with generating code in many languages for using the API.

 ## API
 ### Register user